TrueCP6/conservative-vanilla-enhanced/docs/features/client side features.md

-These features will work in singleplayer, CVE servers, vanilla servers and realms.
+These features will work in singleplayer, on CVE servers, on vanilla servers and on realms when playing with a CVE client.

 # Features for more casual players
 ## Controller support